高级检索+

 基于YOLO11n改进的自然环境下云南澳洲坚果花识别

-Improved YOLO11n-based Detection of Yunnan Australian nut flowers in natural environments
+Improved YOLO11n-based identification of Yunnan Australian nut flowers in natural environments

-Abstract: Yunnan Province is one of the major macadamia-producing regions in China, where large-scale cultivation under high-altitude ecological conditions has led to frequent off-season flowering and asynchronous flowering within the same tree.
-These phenomena reduce flowering synchrony, which is detrimental to pollination, fertilisation, fruit set, fruit retention, and uniform harvesting, thereby affecting yield stability and fruit quality.
-In addition, current flowering regulation practices still rely heavily on manual operations, which are labour-intensive, inefficient, costly, and highly dependent on subjective experience.
-As a result, traditional regulation approaches can no longer meet the urgent demand for precision-oriented and automated orchard management.
-To address these challenges and promote intelligent orchard management, this study proposes an intelligent identification method for macadamia inflorescences in natural environments based on an improved YOLO11n object detection model.
-The proposed model is specifically optimised to cope with several challenges encountered in real orchard environments, including complex background interference, multi-scale morphological variation of inflorescences, partial occlusion, and the constraints of real-time edge deployment.
-First, a Partial Multi-Scale Feature Aggregation (PMSFA) module is introduced.
-By integrating partial convolution with multi-scale feature extraction, this module efficiently captures and aggregates multi-source heterogeneous features from different network layers, thereby significantly enhancing the detection of small and easily occluded inflorescences in cluttered natural backgrounds.
-Second, to balance detection accuracy and computational efficiency, Group-Shuffle Convolution (GSConv) and the Variety of View Group Shuffle Cross-Stage Partial Network (VoV-GSCSP) are incorporated to construct a Slim-neck architecture.
-This design reduces computational complexity and parameter size while maintaining high detection accuracy, thus improving suitability for edge deployment.
-Third, in terms of loss function optimization, the original Complete Intersection over Union (CIoU) loss in YOLO11n is replaced with Focaler-PIoU v2.
-This modification increases the gradient contribution of high-quality samples during training and improves the stability of bounding-box regression, thereby enhancing localization accuracy under challenging conditions such as occlusion and scale variation.
-Extensive comparative experiments conducted on a dedicated dataset of Yunnan macadamia inflorescences demonstrate that the improved YOLO11n model consistently outperforms several mainstream state-of-the-art object detection methods across all evaluation metrics.
-Compared with Faster R-CNN, SSD, RT-DETR, YOLOv5s, YOLOv8n, YOLOv10n, and YOLOv12n, the proposed model achieves substantial performance gains.
-Specifically, Precision increases by 20.1, 5.4, 1.7, 3.5, 3.6, 2.0, and 0.8 percentage points, respectively, while Recall increases by 1.4, 16.2, 8.1, 5.0, 6.4, 9.1, and 6.7 percentage points, respectively.
-For mean average precision at an IoU threshold of 0.5 (mAP0.5), the proposed model achieves improvements of 6.4, 15.9, 5.7, 4.3, 4.1, 5.0, and 3.3 percentage points, respectively.
-Under the more stringent mAP0.5–0.95 metric, the corresponding improvements reach 20.1, 33.5, 11.9, 13.5, 10.6, 11.0, and 9.7 percentage points, respectively.
-These results indicate that the proposed method achieves superior precision, recall, and overall detection accuracy, particularly under complex natural conditions.
-To further verify the practical feasibility of the proposed method, the improved model is deployed on the Orange Pi AI Pro edge-computing platform.
-By utilising Neural Processing Unit (NPU)-accelerated inference together with multi-threaded scheduling optimization, the deployed system achieves a real-time detection speed of 72.8 frames per second (FPS), fully satisfying the requirements for accurate and real-time recognition in natural orchard environments.
-Overall, the results demonstrate that the proposed model achieves a favourable balance among detection accuracy, computational efficiency, and deployment feasibility, and provides strong technical support for the development of intelligent and precise flowering-period regulation equipment for macadamia production in Yunnan Province.
+Abstract: Australian nut flowers, known as macadamia inflorescences, is one variety of the Australian native trees in Yunnan Province, China.
+However, large-scale cultivation under high altitude has led to frequent off-season flowering and asynchronous flowering in the same tree.
+Reducing flowering synchrony is also detrimental to pollination, fertilization, fruit set, fruit retention, and uniform harvesting, thereby affecting yield stability and fruit quality.
+In addition, conventional flowering regulation can rely heavily on manual operations, leading to labor-intensive, low efficient, costly, and highly dependent on subjective experience.
+As a result, it is urgent demand for the high precision regulation of the macadamia inflorescences in smart orchard.
+In this study, an intelligent identification was proposed for macadamia inflorescences under natural environments using an improved YOLO11n object detection model.
+Specifically, several challenges were solved in real orchard environments, including complex background interference, multi-scale morphologies of inflorescences, partial occlusion, and the constraints of real-time edge deployment.
+1) Partial Multi-Scale Feature Aggregation (PMSFA) module was introduced to integrate the partial convolution with multi-scale feature extraction.
+Multi-source heterogeneous features were efficiently captured from different network layers.
+Thereby, the small and easily occluded inflorescences were detected under cluttered natural backgrounds.
+2) A Slim-neck architecture was constructed to balance accuracy and computational efficiency using Group-Shuffle Convolution (GSConv) and the Variety of View Group Shuffle Cross-Stage Partial Network (VoV-GSCSP).
+Computational complexity and parameter size were reduced to maintain the high accuracy of the detection, thus improving the edge deployment.
+3) In terms of loss function optimization, Focaler-PIoU v2 was selected to replace the original Complete Intersection over Union (CIoU) loss in YOLO11n.
+The stability of bounding-box regression was improved from the gradient contribution of high-quality samples during training.
+Localization accuracy was enhanced under challenging conditions, such as occlusion and scale variation.
+A comparison was finally conducted on the macadamia inflorescences dataset from Yunnan Province.
+The results demonstrated that the improved YOLO11n model consistently outperformed mainstream object detection over all evaluation metrics.
+Specifically, precision increased by 20.1, 5.4, 1.7, 3.5, 3.6, 2.0, and 0.8 percentage points, respectively, while Recall increased by 1.4, 16.2, 8.1, 5.0, 6.4, 9.1, and 6.7 percentage points, respectively, compared with the Faster R-CNN, SSD, RT-DETR, YOLOv5s, YOLOv8n, YOLOv10n, and YOLOv12n.
+Mean average precision at an IoU threshold of 0.5 (mAP0.5) was also improved by 6.4, 15.9, 5.7, 4.3, 4.1, 5.0, and 3.3 percentage points, respectively.
+Furthermore, the improvements reached 20.1, 33.5, 11.9, 13.5, 10.6, 11.0, and 9.7 percentage points, respectively, under the more mAP0.5–0.95 threshold.
+There were superior precision, recall, and overall detection accuracy under complex natural conditions.
+To verify the feasibility, the improved model was also deployed on the Orange Pi AI Pro edge-computing platform.
+A real-time detection speed of 72.8 frames per second (FPS) was achieved using Neural Processing Unit (NPU) inference with multi-threaded scheduling, fully meeting the requirements of accurate and real-time recognition in natural orchard environments.
+Overall, there was a favorable balance among detection accuracy, computational efficiency, and deployment feasibility.
+The finding can also provide strong technical support for the precise flowering-period regulation for macadamia production in Yunnan Province, China.

 /